corrode/corrode.github.io/content/blog/compile-time-invariants.md

 playground](https://play.rust-lang.org/?version=stable&mode=debug&edition=2021&gist=316d933bfa7bf97eac0f4c8f152d5d61).

 In any real-world scenario, you would probably want to use the `vec1` crate instead of rolling your own implementation.
+And yes, the `vec1` crate implements all the necessary traits to make `Vec1` behave like a `Vec` in a similar fashion to what we did above.

-## Variant 3: Using an Array
+## Using a fixed-size array

-If we assume that the list of Kafka brokers doesn't change at runtime (a reasonable assumption, given that it's a configuration value) we could also use a [fixed-size array](https://doc.rust-lang.org/std/primitive.array.html).
+If we assume that the list of Kafka brokers doesn't change at runtime (a reasonable assumption, given that it's a configuration setting) we could also use a [fixed-size array](https://doc.rust-lang.org/std/primitive.array.html).

 By using an array, we can statically allocate the whole collection, which is